-The Committee shall review and reassess the adequacy of this Charter at least annually and otherwise as it deems appropriate and recommend changes to the Board.
+The Committee shall review and reassess the adequacy of this Charter periodically and otherwise as it deems appropriate and recommend changes to the Board.
 The performance of the Committee shall be evaluated with reference to this Charter biennially.

 The Committee shall ensure that this Charter is disclosed in accordance with all applicable securities laws or regulatory requirements.